MultiWikiQA: A Reading Comprehension Benchmark in 300+ Languages: Acknowledgements

 \section{Acknowledgements}

-This research was funded by the EU Horizon project TrustLLM (grant agreement number 101135671) and the LLM credits used to generate the dataset and evaluate Gemini-2.5-pro were funded as part of the Google Cloud Research Credits Programme.
+This research was funded by the EU Horizon project TrustLLM (grant agreement number 101135671) and the LLM credits used to generate the dataset with the Gemini-1.5-pro model were funded as part of the Google Cloud Research Credits Programme.